What is Penetration Testing?

 - Start date and End date of test execution should be defined in advance.

-- Tester should be responsible for any loss in the system or information during the testing
+- A tester should be responsible for any loss in the system or information during the Software Testing

-- Tester should keep data and information confidential
+- A tester should keep data and information confidential

 Manual Penetration vs. automated penetration testing: